leomrtinez/leomrtinez.github.io/_pages/about.md

   - /about.html
 ---

+## PhD defense:

+I will defend my PhD on the **6th of October 2025**.
+The defense will be available on the following [link](https://universite-paris-saclay-fr.zoom.us/j/93874359215?pwd=8HtlagOW527a09Ha36V3OxPGl9F8BY.1).

 ## My Profile

-I am a French PhD student in planetary sciences, currently based at the GEOPS laboratory at Paris-Saclay University, under the supervision of Prof. [Frédéric Schmidt](https://fredericschmidt.github.io) and [François Andrieu](https://www.insu.cnrs.fr/fr/personne/francois-andrieu).
-My thesis, which will be defended in October 2025, focuses on the development of a **deep-learning algorithm for automatic crater detection and characterization** on planetary surfaces such as Mars, Mercury and the Moon.
+I am a PhD student in planetary sciences, currently based at the GEOPS laboratory at Paris-Saclay University, under the supervision of Prof. [Frédéric Schmidt](https://fredericschmidt.github.io) and [François Andrieu](https://www.insu.cnrs.fr/fr/personne/francois-andrieu).
+My thesis, which will be defended on the **6th of October 2025**, focuses on the development of a **deep-learning algorithm for automatic crater detection and characterization** on planetary surfaces such as Mars, Mercury and the Moon.

 For now, I have actively contributed to planetary science research through:
 - Presented my work at international conferences, including more than 10 posters and/or talks.